Turku Animated Film Festival: Interview with Kimmo Sillanmikko

 KS: Many animated shorts and art house animation is not getting funded at the moment, TAFF thinks it is important to show these films to the audience of our festival.

-PS: Turku has also a well respected art academy TUAS, with a large focus on an animation and game learning.
+PS: Turku also has a well-respected art academy, TUAS, with a large focus on animation and game learning.

-KS: Recently many people had doubts if TUAS still were functional in making animation, mainly because there were rumours of a cut down budget.
+KS: Recently, many people had doubts if TUAS was still functional in making animation, mainly because there were rumours of a cut-down budget.
 The answer is yes, they take students every year.
 There are very talented local animation people in Turku.
 Their work is not shown other than at festivals.
-Also this is one of the reasons I wanted to start our festival.
+Also, this is one of the reasons I wanted to start our festival.

-PS: Recently Finland had a economic crisis.
-In what way did this affect the Finnish animation?
+PS: Recently, Finland had an economic crisis.
+In what way did this affect Finnish animation?

-PS: One of the aims of the Turku Animation Festival is to become a platform for film makers, industry delegates, animation lovers and to put the Turku animation on the map, domestic and international.
+PS: One of the aims of the Turku Animation Festival is to become a platform for filmmakers, industry delegates, and animation lovers, and to put the Turku animation on the map, both domestically and internationally.

 KS: Yes.
-Finnish animation producers of shorts are looking for co-production with other countries.
-Through TAFF we want to extend this more.
+Finnish animation producers of shorts are looking for co-productions with other countries.
+Through TAFF, we want to extend this further.
 Turku animated shorts will also be shown at the Hiroshima and Odense festivals.
-Film makers of tv series and feature films already have co-productions with other countries, like Anima Vitae has with many countries in Asia.
+Filmmakers of TV series and feature films already have co-productions with other countries, such as Anima Vitae, which has co-productions with many countries in Asia.

 KS: Yes!
-The have made an amazing start with a 27x7 episode tv series Planet Z and the short Sore Eyes for Infinity, which tells the story of an optician who grows tired of seeing the world too clearly.
+They have made an amazing start with a 27x7 episode TV series, Planet Z, and the short Sore Eyes for Infinity, which tells the story of an optician who grows tired of seeing the world too clearly.

 Sore Eyes for Infinity, Elli Vuorinen

 Planet Z is a 2D animated TV series that explores the weird and wonderful creatures of Planet Z and the unexpected ways they survive in their extraordinary environment.
-The series is similar to nature documentaries with each episode introducing new creatures in new habitats.
-However, in this planet, evolution has taken mind-boggling courses and anything can happen!
+The series is similar to nature documentaries, with each episode introducing new creatures in new habitats.
+However, on this planet, evolution has taken mind-boggling courses, and anything can happen!

 Planet Z